powwr/jaffle-shop/TECH_EXERCISE_CHALLENGES.md

 **Difficulty:** Advanced

-**Objective:** Extract and analyze data from JSON-embedded audit logs
+**Objective:** Extract and analyse data from JSON-embedded audit logs

 **Background:**
 The `raw_order_audit_log` seed contains order audit events in JSON format.
 Each row contains event metadata and a JSON payload with nested order event details.
-You need to extract, transform, and analyze this nested data.
+You need to extract, transform, and analyse this nested data.

 **Task:**

-1. **Analyze the audit log structure:**
+1. **Analyse the audit log structure:**
    - The raw_order_audit_log table contains:
      - event_id: Unique identifier
      - order_id: Associated order